Education, coaching and climate ‘Pod’ – What’s ours to do?

 A vital part of responding to the climate emergency is ensuring that education institutions respond to the challenge and enable children and young people to develop the skills , knowledge and attitudes that they need to play their part in working towards a sustainable future.
 We think that coaching can play an important role in facilitating this process.

-All those working in or interested in the education sector are warmly invited to join this meeting to co-construct how we might work together as a group.
-Our initial plans are to hold monthly meetings ( alternating between 7pm and 9am BST on the third Monday of the month).
+We are planning to hold monthly meetings ( alternating between 7pm and 9am BST on the third Monday of the month).
 We envisage these as giving a supportive space where we can explore individual and collective ways that we can support education in rising to this challenge.
+All those working in or interested in the education sector are warmly invited to join this second meeting to co-construct how we might work together as a group and to share their ideas and wonderings about this important topic.

 Presenter / Host Bio